 Do I want to make a spontaneous trip and go to this city for a day or two?
+Heck yes.
+Although, my wallet may shoot me down on that one.
 Should I change the course of my mindset in order to build a better tomorrow?
-Should I go out tonight for an adventure with my friends and loved ones?
+Absolutely.
+Should I go out tonight with an unplanned itinerary and see what happens?
+Who’s stopping me?

 Like the ocean and ever-changing sky, there is so much depth that we cannot help but have the hunger to discover their secrets.
 In life, it’s up to us to spend our days for ourselves.
 I’m choosing to continuously gain wisdom within my heart.

 Hope you all have a lovely rest of the week!